BiggestManGuy/CaptionCreator2/README.md

   <h3 align="center">Caption Creator</h3>

   <p align="center">
     A web app to compose images and text.
+Original by: rzpn Fixed Version by BiggestManGuy
     <br />
     <br />
-    <a href="https://captioncreator.dev">Live App</a>
+    <a href="BiggestManGuy.github.io"></a>
   </p>
 </p>